andycowl/bbdb3-manual/tutorial.rst

 contact (or multiple contacts) from the list of recipients while preserving the entry in BBDB.

-You use 'o' (`omit-record`) which hides the entry and type '* m' to compose an email to the reduced list of contacts.
+You use 'o' (:command:`bbdb-omit-record`) which hides the entry and type '* m' to compose an email to the reduced list of contacts.

 Deleting a field
 ----------------